African American

 Arranged by reading level, though illustrated books are useful at any level.
 Also grouped where appropriate.

-NEW!
 Sullivan, Charles ed.
 Children of Promise: African-American Literature and Art for Young People.
 New York: Harry Abrams, 2001.
 (Middle School) Read more at Amazon.com

 Claiming 100 poems, folk songs and literary excerpts along with 80 color and b/w illustrations, this book presents an attractive and appealing introduction for children.
 It provides brief biographical notes (1-2 sentence) and many of the poems and prose are simply snippets, but it's designed to whet the appetite for something more, something it does admirably.